Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/1_set_up_the_scene.md

 <img src="Gifs/1_import_prefabs.gif"/>
 </p>

-**Note**: If you encounter an issue with the imported prefab materials, check the [Troubleshooting Guide](troubleshooting.md) for potential solutions.
+>Note: If you encounter an issue with the imported prefab materials, check the [Troubleshooting Guide](troubleshooting.md) for potential solutions.

 #### Importing the Robot